OpenPA.net

 audio

-SAIC developed several specialized I/O devices for the Galaxy that attached to GIO/TSIO expansion slots.
-Industry-standard PCMCIA slots were available as well through a SAIC-specific extension board.
 As these systems were produced under a military contract and sometimes used in classified environment only few became available to civilian world.
-Only two other portable PA-RISC computers were sold – the RDI PrecisionBook, based on HP Visualize C132L, and the Japanese Hitachi 3050RX/100C; the SAIC Galaxy was not directly sold outside of military contracts and only later became available publically through resellers.
+Only two other portable PA-RISC computers were sold – the RDI PrecisionBook, based on HP Visualize C132L, and the Japanese Hitachi 3050RX 100C laptop; the SAIC Galaxy was not directly sold outside of military contracts and only later became available publically through resellers.

-A long article on SAIC Galaxy 1100 and their VUE environment by Cameron Kaiser from 2023 expands on the background and historic usage of Galaxy computers and some technicals.
+A long article on SAIC Galaxy 1100 and their VUE environment by Cameron Kaiser from 2023 expands on the background and historic usage of Galaxy.

 System architecture